 What are the goals of

-CREP®'s advocacy efforts?
+CREP®'s outreach efforts?

 The goals of CREP®'s advocacy efforts are: